Student Worker Opportunities

 • Composting

-• Assisting with plant sales, workshops, and special events
+• Assisting with social media, tours, workshops, and special events

-Garden Workers also have the opportunity to lead special projects and have a voice in shaping the development of the Garden's public-facing programs.
+Garden Workers also have the opportunity to do special projects and have a voice in shaping the development of the Garden's public-facing programs.

 Summer Internship in Sociohorticulture

-The Rice Holistic Garden is pleased to announce the start of our Summer Internship program.
+The Rice Holistic Garden has a Summer Internship program.
 This program provides selected Rice students an opportunity to conduct hands-on research through a 10-week internship in sociohorticulture, a concept that refers to the social, environmental, and health benefits of gardening.
 Interns work 15-20 hours/week and can earn up to $2000 over the 10-week period.
 In addition to learning basic gardening and sustainable agriculture techniques, interns will visit local farms and community gardens; meet with community leaders and professionals working in food, renewable energy, and related industries; and propose and execute an independent research project.
 Open to graduates and undergraduates.
-We are especially seeking students with interests in ecology, environmental studies, nutrition and public health, urban planning, cooking and food education, science education, food policy and economics, food writing or photography, food business and entrepreneurship, or food and environmental justice.
+We are especially seeking students with interests in ecology, environmental studies, nutrition and public health, urban planning, social applications of horticulture, food preparation, food education, science education, food policy and economics, food writing or photography, food business and entrepreneurship, or food and environmental justice.